 The UK Government launched its 'Test to Release Scheme' in December 2020, in a bid to cut the quarantine period for overseas arrivals in England.

-Visitors from countries on the Amber list are now able to significantly reduce their quarantine period.
+Visitors from countries not on the UK's red list, are now able to significantly reduce their quarantine period.
 Travellers are eligible for a private Covid test just 5 days after they enter England and can end self-isolation once a negative result is returned.

 The scheme is voluntary and so visitors can choose to opt to quarantine for 10 days without a private test instead.
 The scheme has been welcomed by UK boarding schools and overseas parents and students set to return to the UK.

-Arrivals from amber and red countries must also book and pay for a travel test package, which will include COVID-19 tests to be taken on or before day 2 and on or after day 8 of their quarantine.
-Arrivals from Green listed countries must also book their travel test package but will only be required to complete a test on day 2 after their arrival.
+Arrivals from red countries must also book and pay for a travel test package, which will include COVID-19 tests to be taken on or before day 2 and on or after day 8 of their quarantine.
+Arrivals from the rest of the world must also book their travel test package but will only be required to complete a test on day 2 after their arrival.
 Testing providers and costings are detailed on the UKGov website here.
-Students who opt to use The Test To Release Scheme, will still be required to undertake both tests.
+Students who opt to use The Test To Release Scheme, will still be required to undertake their day 2 test.